tsuyoshicho/action-mypy/README.md

 ### Using with Poetry

-If you use mypy with [Poetry](https://github.com/python-poetry/poetry), you can use it with the following settings (if you don't use `poetry shell`).
+If you use mypy with [Poetry](https://github.com/python-poetry/poetry), you can use it with the following settings (`poetry shell` do not work in GitHub workflow, see [issue 66](https://github.com/tsuyoshicho/action-mypy/issues/66)).

+Example setting:

 ```yaml
 name: reviewdog